nheeren/material_intensity_db/CONTRIBUTING.md

 4. Adhere to the given CSV [data format](#Data Format)
 5. Create a [pull request](https://help.github.com/articles/creating-a-pull-request/).
 It is also possible to [edit files online on github](https://help.github.com/articles/editing-files-in-another-user-s-repository/), which may be inconvenient for larger changes.

+Data can be converted or aggregated.
+Any alteration to the original data must be documented in one of the designated comment columns.
 We encourage the use of the [liberated_data project](https://github.com/nheeren/liberated_data) if you are extracting data from non-portable, such as figures or tables in PDF files.

 ## Data format